dwrlewis/Director-Search-Converter/README.md

 # <a name="overview"></a>1.0 - Overview:
 This program is designed as a tool for the automatic conversion of multiple .pdf Dun & Bradstreet director reports into a consolidated list of .xlsx data using pdfminer3 as the primary conversion tool.
+It also allows for several filtering options to cater to the auditing work being performed such as filtering by year end and company role.

-It also allows for several filtering options to cater to the auditing work being performed and was trialled by BDO LLP for company use circa.
+This program was trialled by BDO LLP for company use circa.
 January 2020, where this process was originally performed manually.
+This resulted in this program being used as a basis for full end to end automation of downloading director reports > Converting format > Uploading to ATP.

 The files [found here](https://github.com/dwrlewis/Director-Search-Converter/tree/master/Test%20Files) match the template of the original .pdf extracts, but have had all references to director name, dates, companies, and reference numbers randomised.
 ## 1.1 - Interpreter Settings